Chuvard/Hotel_project/Hotel/README.md

 - Customer profiling based on exploratory data analysis
 - Recommendations for business improvement

-> [!TIP]
-> ## How to Install Packages

-1. Clone the repository: `git clone https://github.com/yourusername/predictive-reservation-system.git`
-2. Navigate to the project directory: `cd predictive-reservation-system`
-3. Install required packages: `pip install -r requirements.txt`

 > [!IMPORTANT]
 > ## Technologies

 - Python
 - Jupyter Notebooks
 - Pandas, NumPy, Scikit-learn for data manipulation and machine learning
+- Matplotlib, Seaborn for Data Visualization
-- Data files: `/datasets/hotel_train.csv`, `/datasets/hotel_test.csv`
+- Data files: `/data/hotel_train.csv`, `/data/hotel_test.csv`

-## Licenses

-This project is licensed under the [MIT License](LICENSE).
-You are free to modify and distribute the code for commercial or non-commercial purposes.

----

 ## Business Metrics and Other Data

 The main business metric is the hotel's profit, calculated as the difference between room costs for all nights and service costs (room preparation and guest stay).
 The hotel has various room categories with different rates and cleaning frequencies.
 Seasonal coefficients influence pricing, with 20% and 40% increases in spring/autumn and summer, respectively.
 The system's development budget is 20,000 euros, aiming to cover costs during the test period.

+## Licenses

+This project is licensed under the [MIT License](LICENSE).
+You are free to modify and distribute the code for commercial or non-commercial purposes.

+## Collaborators

+This project was developed by @

 ## Execution Instructions

 ### Step 1: Open the data files
-- Training Data: `/datasets/hotel_train.csv`
+- Training Data: `/data/hotel_train.csv`
-- Testing Data: `/datasets/hotel_test.csv`
+- Testing Data: `/data/hotel_test.csv`

 ### Step 2: Pre-processing and EDA
 - Review and correct data if needed.